HoceineEl/Personal-Portfolio/content/blog/what is virtual dom.md

 ---
-title: What is the Virtual DOM in Vue.js, A Comprehensive Guide with Examples
+title: What is the Virtual DOM , A Comprehensive Guide with Examples
 description: Exploring the concept of the Virtual DOM in Vue.js and providing practical examples for better understanding.
 tags: [Vue.js, Virtual DOM, Web Development, JavaScript]
 image: /images/blog/vdom/thumbnail.svg